aws-user-group-nz/handbook/rules.md

 ## The Society

-1.0 Name
+#### 1.0 Name

-    1.1 The name of the society is AWS User Group NZ Incorporated ("the Society").
+1.1 The name of the society is **AWS User Group NZ Incorporated** ("the Society").

 1.2 The Society is constituted by resolution dated 1st August, 2019.

-2.0 Registered Office
+#### 2.0 Registered Office

 2.1 The Registered Office of the Society is [street address].

 3.0 Purposes of Society

 3.1 The purposes of the Society are to:

-    [Insert specific purposes];
-    Do anything necessary or helpful to the above purposes.
+    * Build the next generation of AWS professionals
+    * Inclusive of everyone; with
+    * Career progression and job matchmaking

 3.2 Pecuniary gain is not a purpose of the Society.

+# _Note from Seb: Below is work in progress!_

 ## Management of the Society
 4.0 Managing Committee